neeleshverma/neeleshverma.github.io/_research/CrackSwinT.md

 collection: research
 custom_remark: 'Submitted to IEEE TITS 2024 (In Review)'
 permalink: /research/CrackSwin-T
-excerpt: 'In this paper, we proposes CrackSwinT, a novel crack detection approach, which employs the Shifted window Transformer (Swin-T) architecture, integrating Swin attention blocks and skip connections within encoders and decoders for enhanced efficiency and stability.'
+excerpt: 'In this paper, we proposes CrackSwinT, a novel crack detection approach, which employs the Shifted window Transformer (Swin-T) architecture, integrating Swin attention blocks and skip connections within encoders and decoders for enhanced efficiency and stability.
+Additionally, we present an enhanced Crack500 dataset, removing anomalies and refining cracks.'
 date: 2024-01-05
 venue: 'IEEE TITS'
 ---